Electrification of the New York, New Haven and Hartford Railroad: Initial experiments

 The third rail system resulted, not surprisingly, in a number of accidents.
 It also resulted in a decree from the Connecticut Supreme Court on June 13, 1906 forbidding the use of third rail electrification within the state.
 The New Haven was forced by this decision to design their main line electrification system using overhead catenary.

 Several different systems combinations of voltage and frequency were considered in the initial design.
 Due to the relatively large distances involved, transmission at high voltages using alternate current was recognized as being unavoidable.
 An architecture similar to commercial DC utilities and urban railroads was considered using high voltage transmission lines, rotary converters, and overhead DC catenary.
 The studies of the time assumed an electrical efficiency of only 75 percent for this architecture.

 The highest voltage for which generators could be reliably designed at this time was about 22 kV.
 An intermediate design was considered using 22 kV transmission lines, substations to reduce catenary voltage to between 3 and 6 kV, and transformers on the engines to the 560 V required by the traction motors.
 The railroad realized that it could save significant capital cost if the intermediate substitution were omitted and locomotives received line voltage at around 11 kV.

 Original 1907 direct-feed architecture

 The New Haven's electrification was the first of its kind; no previous railroad had practical experience operating a high voltage distribution system above a steam railroad.
 Many of the system's ultimate specifications were the result of educated design decisions based on the state of the electrical technology in 1907.

 Proposals were obtained from General Electric (GE) and Westinghouse.
-Both companies submitted a variety of AC and DC schemes, though GE favoured DC electrification.
-But New Haven chose single-phase AC at 11 kV, 25 Hz. as proposed by Westinghouse, who had been researching AC electrification of railroads since 1895 and in association with Baldwin supplied Baldwin-Westinghouse locomotives.
+Both companies submitted a variety of AC and DC schemes, though GE favored DC electrification.
+But New Haven chose single-phase AC at 11 kV, 25 Hz as proposed by Westinghouse, who had been researching AC electrification of railroads since 1895 and in association with Baldwin supplied Baldwin-Westinghouse locomotives.
 Later GE also supplied some locomotives.